MalachiTimothyPhillips/olcf-crusher-slow-mpi-bw/README.md

 The message size will be as large as ~20,000 words, in either double or single precision.
 The timings reported in the d->d gather-scatter and h->h gather scatter handle are for double precision words.

 Example output from a real job is found in `nekRS_kershaw-166189.out`.

+## Source code for point-to-point communication

+Point-to-point communication is implemented for the "gather-scatter" operations common in nekRS.
+The source code is found in `3rd_party/gslib/ogs/src/oogs.cpp`.
+Please let me know if you have any questions regrading the source code -- I am happy to walk you through it!